 - fetal overgrowth with Beckwith-Wiedemann syndrome (BWS) features (placentomegaly, omphalocoele, macroglossia and visceromegaly)

 The placenta is thickened with multiple cystic or hypoechoic areas.
 Doppler findings are variable.
 There are many documented cases of no vascularity within the lesion and further development of vascularity within.
-These changes could be due to progressive dilatation of chorionic arteries and veins that becomes aneurysmal.
+These changes could be due to progressive dilatation of chorionic arteries and veins that become aneurysmal.

 Treatment and prognosis